jprod123/wiimote/README.md

 ## Wiimote_test.py
 The wiimote nodes depend on the CWiid library.
 This library is rather old and outdated.
 The newest wiimotes are not compatible with CWiid.
-This script verifies if they're any compatible wiimotes present
+This script verifies if they're any compatible wiimotes present.
+For more information visit: http://wiibrew.org/wiki/Wiimote

 * Run the python script and turn on discoverable mode (pressing 1+2 or the sync button).

 The script will search and display wether the Wiimotes present are compatible

-For more information visit: http://wiibrew.org/wiki/Wiimote

 ### Differences from Python Implementation
 * Both "/wiimote/nunchuk" and "/wiimote/classic" topics are only published